How to exit your business

 It’s not a case of if, but when.
 Sooner or later you will leave your business, since even if you never retire, you won’t live forever.
 But you may have many reasons other than retirement, such as the wish to try something different, extract the full value of your business, or pass over the helm to a new owner or family member.
 Equally, there may be other stakeholders in your business who wish to exit for their own reasons.
 That’s why planning in advance is essential, so that you can leave on your own terms.

-Why is it important to plan?
+Why is it important to have an exit plan?

 A planned exit will always be preferable to one that is forced on you by circumstances.
 Planning lets you choose the means by which you leave, and also to groom the business for that specific strategy.
 This helps ensure the smoothest possible transition while releasing maximum value from the business.
 Just as importantly, it is the best way to safeguard the health of the business into which you have put so much time and effort.
 You don’t want to jeopardise its future with an unplanned exit.